David-McKenna/udpPacketManager/README.md

 ```

 #### Using ICC build objects with GCC/NVCC
 While ICC offers significant performance improvements, if downstream objects cannot be compiled with ICC/ICPC, you will need to include extra flags to link in the Intel libraries as they cannot be statically included.
 As a result, these flagss need to be included.
-In the case of NVCC these need to be passed with "-Xlinker" so that the non-CUDA compiler is aware of them.
+In the case of NVCC these need to be passed with "-Xlinker" so that the non-CUDA compiler is aware of them, or change the base compiler to the Intel C++ compiler.
 ```
 gcc: -L$(ONEAPI_ROOT)/compiler/latest/linux/compiler/lib/intel64_lin/ -liomp5 -lirc
 nvcc: -Xlinker "-L$(ONEAPI_ROOT)/compiler/latest/linux/compiler/lib/intel64_lin/ -liomp5 -lirc"
+nvcc (alt): -ccbin=icpc
 ```
 ### Building / Using the Example CLI
 As well as the requirements for building the library, the CLI (optionally) depends on